XiUnipd/data_assimilation_GeoMec/README.md

 - Reads observation and uncertainty tables from CSV or Excel.
 - Maps observation coordinates to mesh nodes with `scipy.spatial.cKDTree`.
-- Reads ensembles of `solboxNNN.csv` settlement simulations.
+- Reads ensembles of `solboxNNN.csv` displacement simulations.
-- Converts cumulative settlement in metres to adjacent-year differences in millimetres.
 - Reads Gravel, Sand, Silty, and Clay prior `Cm` parameters.
-- Runs deterministic multi-round ES-MDA with a fixed seed.
+- Runs deterministic multi-round ES-MDA with a seed given by the user.
 - Exports posterior parameter ensembles and diagnostic figures.
-- Provides strict original-versus-refactored consistency testing.

 ## Repository structure